-Smartphones as mini medical labs is a smart ideaDecember 5th, 2012 in Medical research /
+Smartphones as mini medical labs is a smart ideaDecember 5, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—Imagine your smartphone becoming a mobile medical laboratory that records and sends data for a range of research.
 That will soon be a reality thanks to the expertise and impatience of a University of Sydney PhD candidate.

 "This method makes heart rate research more inexpensive, portable and straightforward," said James Heathers, the PhD student from the University's School of Psychology who came up with the idea.

 Data on tiny fluctuations in our heart rate provides critical information on the state of our nervous system, and is essential for a range of psychological research including on anger, anxiety, stress and self-control.
 It is also used to monitor people's health after operations and has wide applications in sports science.